andriygedz/nginx-failover-sample/Readme.md

 # docker start nginxfailoversample_service1_1

-Than start service1 and nginx will redirect requests to both service1 and service2
+Then start service1 and nginx will redirect requests to both service1 and service2